captainsafia/AspireAzureFunctionsSample/README.md

 }
 ```

+3. The Azure Functions .NET APIs do not currently support the `IHostApplicationBuilder` interface that Aspire's APIs depend on.
+For the case of ServiceDefaults APIs, it's necessary to define `IHostBuilder`-based implementations of these APIs as seen in [this file](./AzureFunctionsTest//AzureFunctionsTest.ServiceDefaults/HostBuilderExtensions.cs).

+Note: OpenTelemetry from the local Functions host is not currently supported.

 3. Configure the `RunCommand` properties in the project file of the Functions project to support launching the local Azure Functions host as part of the launch step for the .NET project.

 ```xml